joshbegley/nyt-latest/README.md

 `Vote for your favorite looks.`\
 https://www.nytimes.com/interactive/2026/09/14/style/emmys-best-dressed-vote.html

-**Trump’s Effort to Assert Control Over Elections Continues, Despite Supreme Court Loss**\
+**Trump’s Effort to Assert Control Over Elections Continues Despite Supreme Court Loss**\
 `President Trump has launched a broad, governmentwide effort to take more control of state-run elections and sow doubt about the outcome.`\
 https://www.nytimes.com/2026/09/14/us/politics/supreme-court-trump-mail-in-ballots.html